Social Policy courses for 2020

 Teaching is a mixture of lectures and small-group seminars, where you will work in small groups to discuss and explore material and produce presentations, and you will undertake independent research with the support of your personal tutor.

 You will be expected to read widely, for example academic texts, government publications and reports from think tanks to gain a full understanding of the links between theory and practice.

 Assessment is primarily by examinations and extended essays.
-Final-year Single Honours students and those studying Social Policy with Management, with Quantitative Methods or with Criminology, write a research-based dissertation, while those on a Joint Honours course may choose a dissertation as an optional unit.
+Final-year single honours students and those studying social policy with management, with quantitative research methods or with criminology also write a research-based dissertation.
+Students on other joint honours courses may choose a dissertation as an optional unit.

 What are my career prospects?

 When it comes to choosing a career, social policy graduates often have the best of both worlds.
 The degree can be vocational, leading to careers in a range of public, private and voluntary sector services.
 About a third of our graduates enter the public sector, including the national management training schemes for the NHS, local government and the civil service.

 Social Policy is also a non-vocational degree and our graduates compete successfully for graduate opportunities that do not require specific subject knowledge but rather a set of skills, such as communication, teamwork and problem solving, in careers such as journalism, development, advertising, finance and public relations.

 Social policy also unlocks many opportunities for further study and our graduates also pursue professional vocations, such as law, teaching and social work.

 Read more about what students from social policy go on to do after graduation.